Statistical hypothesis test: Education

 Statistics is increasingly being taught in schools with hypothesis testing being one of the elements taught.
 Many conclusions reported in the popular press (political opinion polls to medical studies) are based on statistics.
 Some writers have stated that statistical analysis of this kind allows for thinking clearly about problems involving mass data, as well as the effective reporting of trends and inferences from said data, but caution that writers for a broad public should have a solid understanding of the field in order to use the terms and concepts correctly.
 An introductory college statistics class places much emphasis on hypothesis testing – perhaps half of the course.
 Such fields as literature and divinity now include findings based on statistical analysis (see the Bible Analyzer).
 An introductory statistics class teaches hypothesis testing as a cookbook process.
 Hypothesis testing is also taught at the postgraduate level.
 Statisticians learn how to create good statistical test procedures (like z, Student's t, F and chi-squared).
 Statistical hypothesis testing is considered a mature area within statistics, but a limited amount of development continues.

 An academic study states that the cookbook method of teaching introductory statistics leaves no time for history, philosophy or controversy.
 Hypothesis testing has been taught as received unified method.
 Surveys showed that graduates of the class were filled with philosophical misconceptions (on all aspects of statistical inference) that persisted among instructors.
 While the problem was addressed more than a decade ago, and calls for educational reform continue, students still graduate from statistics classes holding fundamental misconceptions about hypothesis testing.
 Ideas for improving the teaching of hypothesis testing include encouraging students to search for statistical errors in published papers, teaching the history of statistics and emphasizing the controversy in a generally dry subject.

-The testing process

-In the statistics literature, statistical hypothesis testing plays a fundamental role.
-There are two mathematically equivalent processes that can be used.

-The usual line of reasoning is as follows: